 SI.
 Item Considerations 1.
 Terminal Bus Bays Based on the initial project concept notes prepared by the LGA, the proposed bus terminal shall have the following facilities: Inter-city bus bays for boarding and unloading of passengers; Inter-district bus bays for boarding and unloading of passengers; Area/Bays for City buses (including daladalas) for dropping and picking passengers Loading, idle and unloading at the same bay Common bus bay has been considered in which the loading / off-loading operations take place at the same bay.
-The other type is segregated bay in which loading / off-loading operations take place at different bays Bus bay width will depend on the mode of bus parking either parallel or at an angle (60°, 45°, or 30°).
+The other type is segregated bay in which loading / off-loading operations take place at different bays Bus bay width will depend on the mode of bus parking either parallel or at an angle (60o, 45o, or 30o).
 Angular bays, which allow easy docking of buses with shorter curb length, have been considered.
-150 m2 per bay for 45° angular parking has been considered.

-14 The high level Concept Plan is provided as guidance in the Annexure to this report.
+15 The high level Concept Plan is provided as guidance in the Annexure to this report.
 Bidders will need to develop their own designs in order to meet the final Output Specifications and assume the risks relating to their designs throughout the entire project lifecycle.